Tiagofvarela/Intrigue-Initial/README.md

 **PlayerHonest**
 : An honest player who always acts fairly, accepting the Pieces with the highest bribe and sending Applications for the highest paying jobs.

+## TODO
+- Log all actions in the system.
+Currently, only Applications sent to others are logged.
+- Create mental models for each Player to interpret other Player's actions to use in their decisions.
+- Create reaction functions.
+Each Player should have functions for reacting to other player moves and updating their mental models.